Find out all you need to know about legacy system integration in our comprehensive guide, covering everything from challenges to real world examples.

 Even though Oracle continues to provide support to those using its legacy Oracle E-business Suite and Peoplesoft products, there’s no denying that these ERPs are nearing the end of their lives.

 Oracle E-business Suite was created in 2001, while Peoplesoft was created in 1987 and acquired by Oracle in 2005.
-While many of these products’ original users have since moved to cloud-based ERP and CRM products, plenty continue to utilize them for data storage and extraction.
+Many of these products’ original users have since moved to cloud-based ERP and CRM products, however plenty continue to utilize them for data storage and extraction.

 But, like other legacy technologies, failing to integrate with modern systems puts enterprises at risk of mounting costs, wasted resources, and hindered modernization.